ragnraok/android-image-filter/README.md

 some android image filters

-in some filter, I use NDK to implement it
+in some filter, I use NDK to implement to make it more efficient

 # Setup

 - Install Android NDK and properly configure it: [http://goo.gl/koTCb](http://goo.gl/koTCb)
-- Get a clean clone of this project, import the library in Ecliplse, click Project->Clean, then click Project->Build Project to regenerate the library
+- Get a clean clone of this project, import the library in Eclipse
+- right click the Project in Eclipse, and select properties->C/C++ Build, set the "Build Command" for the path of your "ndk-build" program
+- then Clean and Build the hold project to regenerate the library
 - Then just add AndroidImageFilter as a dependency to your existing project.

 # How to Use it